Shreiya-Muthuvelan/subtle-sign-detector/README.md

 ## 🚀 Demo

-🔗 Try the app here: [https://subtle-sign-detector-ka9g5apjnjvkmvufuy8jow.streamlit.app/]
+🔗 Try the app here: [https://subtle-sign-detector-ka9g5apjnjvkmvufuy8jow.streamlit.app/](https://subtle-sign-detector-ka9g5apjnjvkmvufuy8jow.streamlit.app/)

 ---

 ## 📌 Features

 - 🔥 **Predicts Burn Rate** using a Random Forest Regressor
 - 🧯 **Classifies Burnout Risk** (Low / Moderate / High)
 - 🌿 **Mental Wellness Suggestions** tailored to the risk level
 - 🖥️ User-friendly interface built using **Streamlit**
 - 🎨 Aesthetic, dark-mode themed UI aligned with mental health tone

+---

+## 💡 Inspiration

+With increasing mental fatigue and burnout in today’s high-pressure work culture, this project was built to empower both employees and employers with a simple, intuitive tool that brings awareness to burnout symptoms and encourages early self-care interventions.

 ---